kchens/kchens.github.io/pages/words/2014-first-three-days.md

 ###2.
 We got a pain rating graph!

-After adding a new route, I was able to feed the front-end of the app data to render into a nice graph like so:
+After adding a new route, our team was able to feed the front-end of the app data to render into a nice graph like so:

 ![](../../images/Pain_Chart.png)